 With ScreenCloud, you can show your digital signage content using a wide range of hardware, including Philips professional displays.
 We recommend Philips' D-Line and multi-touch displays for new purchases.

 In this guide, we'll explain which Philips professional displays we support and recommend and the best way to set up your displays for digital signage.

-Also note: This tutorial is suited only for Philips displays running Android 7.1.2, which are as follows.
+Please note: This tutorial is suited only for Philips displays running Android 7.1.2, which are as follows: